memfault/interrupt/_drafts/mcuboot-overview.md

 > Note these regions must all be defined along erase sector boundaries for upgrades to work correctly and to avoid corrupting adjacent slots!

-#### Implementing `flash_area_open()` / `flash_area_close`
+#### Implementing `flash_area_open` / `flash_area_close`

 This is how MCUboot determines information about flash areas being written to / read from.
 The "id" passed into the function is the "slot" it would like to try and read.
-In our setup, since we have defined all the flash regions statically at compile time we can walk through the structure and return the appropriate information to the library:
+In our setup, since we have defined all the flash regions statically at compile time, we can walk through the structure and return the appropriate information to the library:

 ```c
 #define ARRAY_SIZE(arr) sizeof(arr)/sizeof(arr[0])